I am a senior year undergraduate pursuing a major in Computer Science and a minor in Data Science at BITS Pilani, India.

 The Abstraction and Reasoning Corpus (ARC) was introduced by François Chollet

-as a benchmark to measure AI skill-acquisition on unknown tasks, with the constraint that only a handful of demonstrations are
+as a benchmark to measure AI skill acquisition on unknown tasks, with the constraint that only a handful of demonstrations are

 priors useful to solve ARC.